 - 1. Log in as root and take the system down to single-user mode: - a.
 At the system prompt, type init 1. - b.
 Enter the root password at the rescue prompt to access the shell. - 2.
-Locate the disc labeled "RedHawk Linux Version 8.4" appropriate to your system's architecture and insert it into the optical media drive. - 3.
+Locate the disc labeled "RedHawk Linux Version 9.2" appropriate to your system's architecture and insert it into the optical media drive. - 3.
 If the device does not mount automatically, execute the mount command appropriate for your optical media device. - 4.
-Execute the following commands to install RedHawk Linux, substituting the actual mount point used for your optical media device if necessary: - cd /path-to-actual-mount-point
+Execute the following commands to install RedHawk Linux, substituting the actual mount point used for your optical media device if necessary: - cd /path-to-actual-mount-point - ./install-redhawk

-./install-redhawk

 The installation script will prompt you to accept or reject the End User License Agreement.
 You can view the agreement by entering "v" at the prompt.
-Two installation options are then presented.
-The first option is to install 32-bit compatibility packages.
+Then you are presented with the option to install 32-bit compatibility packages.
 The default action is to install.